- Premium features included

 For paid ads, the Meta Lead Ads integration pipes leads right into your lists.
 They claim thousands of integrations for common business tools.
 Bottom line: you can piece together a decent marketing setup—store, payments, ads, email—without custom development.

 I’ve tested most of their support channels and training resources.
-There’s chat support and phone support Monday through Saturday during business hours eastern time, a thorough Knowledge Base, community forums, and these “Ask-a-Trainer” sessions that run weekdays from 10am to 4pm Eastern.
+There’s chat support and phone support Monday through Friday during business hours (08:00 am-08:00 pm) Eastern time, while on Saturday, it’s 10:00 am until 06:00 pm.

+Additionally, there’s a thorough Knowledge Base, community-based support, and these “Ask-a-Trainer” sessions that run weekdays from 10:00 am to 04:00 pm Eastern.
 They also have a mobile app for managing campaigns on the go, though it’s pretty basic.
 If you need help outside regular hours, email support is available too.

 Chat and phone are better when something’s broken and you need help now.
 If you’re getting a team up to speed, set up some templates first, then hop on a trainer session to make sure everyone’s doing things the same way.